 - Chickenpox (Varicella zoster).
-If you have never had chickenpox, your doctor may recommend vaccination against this before starting azathioprine.
-If this was not possible and you come into contact with a person with chickenpox or shingles whilst you are taking azathioprine, you should go to your doctor straightaway as you may need special preventative treatment.
+If you have never had chickenpox, your doctor may recommend vaccination against it before starting azathioprine.
+If this was not possible and you come into contact with a person with chickenpox or shingles while you are taking azathioprine, you should go to your doctor straight away as you may need special preventative treatment.

-If you have any questions or concerns, please do not hesitate to speak to a doctor, pharmacist or nurse caring for you.
+If you have any questions or concerns, please do not hesitate to speak to the doctor, pharmacist or nurse caring for you.

 To obtain the information on this page in a PDF format, please download our Azathioprine factsheet, below.